parsimonhi/animCJK/README.md

 ## What is new?

 Minor enhancements (glyphs or medians most of the time) and minor updates can be skipped.

+2023/01/25
+- add some traditional hanzi (hsk1, hsk2 and hsk3) in svgsZhHans (Continental China)
+- add some traditional hanzi (hsk2 and hsk3) in svgsZhHant (Taiwan)
+- add some hanja (level 8 and level 7) in svgsKo (Korea)
+- add some uncommon or component characters
+- modify some character decompositions
+- modify numerous characters (minor enhancements)
+- 坐: modify stroke order (permute 5th and 6th strokes)
+- various minor updates

+Note: there are many tiny differences (stroke order, glyph, ...) between the traditional hanzi of svgsZhHans and those of svgsZhHant.

 2023/01/03
 - update the licence